 After the Program Counter is pushed on the stack, the program vector for the interrupt is executed.
-See the figure below, first diagram.
+See Figure 14-2, first diagram.

 The jump to the interrupt handler takes three clock cycles(1).
 If an interrupt occurs during execution of a multicycle instruction, this instruction is completed before the interrupt is served.
-See the figure below, second diagram.
+See Figure 14-2, second diagram.

 If an interrupt occurs when the device is in sleep mode, the interrupt execution response time is increased by five clock cycles.
 In addition, the response time is increased by the start-up time from the selected sleep mode.
+See Figure 14-2, third diagram.

 A return from an interrupt handling routine takes four to five clock cycles, depending on the size of the Program Counter.
 During these clock cycles, the Program Counter is popped from the stack and the Stack Pointer is incremented.
-See the figure above, third diagram.

-Figure 13-2.
-Interrupt Execution of a Single Cycle Instruction, Multicycle Instruction, and From Sleep(1)
+Figure 14-2.
+Interrupt Execution of a Single-Cycle Instruction, Multicycle Instruction, and From Sleep(1)